 A New Invasive Pest in Hawaii

-In December 2013, an adult coconut rhinoceros beetle (CRB) was found in a coconut pest survey trap at Joint Base Pearl Harbor-Hickam in Honolulu, Oahu, Hawaii.
+In December 2013, an adult coconut rhinoceros beetle (CRB) was trapped in a pest survey trap at Joint Base Pearl Harbor-Hickam in Honolulu, Oahu, Hawaii.
 Since the initial find, survey specialists have detected additional adults in traps in the same area.
-They also identified two breeding sites in compost piles located at a golf course on the base.
+They identified two breeding sites in compost piles located at golf courses on the base.

 Damage It Causes

 The adult CRB damages coconut and other palms.
 They bore into the center of the crown (or top), where they injure young, growing tissue and feed on the sap.
 This damage can significantly reduce coconut production and kill the palms.
 Younger palms are more vulnerable than mature ones.

 Coconut palms are an important part of Hawaii’s ecosystem, nursery industry, and iconic scenery.
 Their beauty is treasured by residents and tourists alike.
 Pacific Islanders deeply value the coconut palm for its cultural importance.
 It was one of the useful plants the original Polynesians brought to Hawaii on their voyaging canoes.
 That’s why Hawaiians like to call coconut palms and other Polynesian-transported plants “canoe plants.”

 The CRB has also been recorded feeding on economically important commercial crops such as bananas, sugarcane, papayas, sisal, pineapples, taro and date palms.
 If the pest were to be introduced into the continental United States, it could damage date palm production.
 California is the primary U.S. commercial fresh date producer, with a crop valued at nearly $41.7 million in 2012.
 Although a net importer of dates, fresh or dried, the United States exports between 5,000 and 6,000 tons of dates annually.
 Date palms are also produced in Arizona, Sonora and Baja California in Mexico.